BlockchainCommons/Gordian/Envelope/Use-Cases/Educational.md

 ```
 A proof is the minimum path needed to reveal the hash that a user requires to demonstrate the existence of his assertion.
 As can be seen, one of the bundles (`f51ac46f`) has now been opened up.
 That reveals Paul's hash (`58F1CDD3`).

 To prove his inclusion, Paul would now have to reveal his assertion digest, the "proof" from Blockchain Commons, and the original publication from Blockchain Commons.
+Though he had to contact Blockchain Commons once to get his proof, Paul never has to again, giving him total independence with regard to his credential once he has all the initial data.

 Through this methodology, the possibility of correlation is much reduced.
-The proof is the only thing that contains a hash that could theoretically be correlated if someone knew what to look for.
+The proof is the only thing that contains a low-level hash that could theoretically be correlated if someone knew what to look for.
 They're not meant to be published, which greatly reduces their danger, but even if they were, only the other DIDs in the same bundle are subject to potential correlation.
 (Salted assertions still offer better correlation protection, but as noted previously, only at a cost in space, complexity, and required secrets.
 The bundled assertions of this example offer an excellent middle ground.)

 ### 7. Burton Bank Avoids Toxicity (Herd Privacy with Selective Correlation)

-> _Problem Solved:_ Burton Bank needs to verify the success of its student loans without acquiring toxic data while doing so!
+* **Use Case:** Burton Bank needs to verify the success of its student loans without acquiring toxic data while doing so!
+* **Privacy Benefit:** No information is exchanged!
+Burton Bank simply uses hashes to prove the existence of data that they already have.
+That's the ultimate in data minimization.
+* **Openness Benefit:** Thanks to the open Gordian Envelope specification, multiple parties are able to depend on data being hashed in precisely the same way, which allows for them to create individual proofs of inclusion, each based on the data that they individually know.

 Personal data can be toxic!
 It can be a major liability for companies holding the data, especially in an age where online data breaches are becoming increasingly common and where laws such the GDPR and the CCPA are providing increasing protections to users (while simultaneously punishing companies who do not successfully protect user information).